 News and Events

 "Electronic Iran," by Dr. Niki Akhavan, traces key developments on the Iranian Internet.
-She will give a book presentation at Georgetown University on November, 12, 2014.
+She gave a book presentation at Georgetown University on November, 12, 2014.

 "Uncensored," is a documetary film about violence against journalists and the importance of freedom of the press, and is edited and co-produced by faculty member Maura Ugarte.
-The film premieres in November, 2014.
+The film premiered in November, 2014.